HotDB-Community/hotdb-documents/docs/en/v2.5.6/service-license.md

 If it prompts: ERROR: LICENSE TAMPERED! it represents that the license has been tampered with and cannot be used.

-Or after the management platform is started, log in to the management platform, and place the cursor over \"certified\" next to the version number, and view the license details, as shown below:
+Or after the management platform is started, log in to the management platform, and place the cursor over "certified" next to the version number, and view the license details, as shown below:

 ![](assets/service-license/image3.jpeg)

 ### Official license

-To apply for the official license, the server\'s fingerprint is required.
+To apply for the official license, the server's fingerprint is required.
 One unique fingerprint corresponds to one only official license.
 Therefore, the official license can only be activated and used on the corresponding server.

 #### Generate fingerprint

 Execute the following command under the /directory hotdb-management/utils to generate the fingerprint:

-\[root\@hotdb_171_221 utils\]\# cd /usr/local/hotdb/hotdb-management/utils
+[root@hotdb_171_221 utils]\# cd /usr/local/hotdb/hotdb-management/utils

-\[root\@hotdb_171_221 utils\]\# ll
+[root@hotdb_171_221 utils]\# ll

 total 144

--rw-r\--r\--.
+-rw-r--r--.
 1 hotdb hotdb 145748 Nov 25 10:43 hotdb_management_license.jar

-\[root\@hotdb_171_221 utils\]\# **java -jar hotdb_management_license.jar -f**
+[root@hotdb_171_221 utils]\# **java -jar hotdb_management_license.jar -f**

 trying to generate fingerprint on Linux amd64

 The fingerprint file was successfully generated in ./management-fingerprint-2020-12-28-10-17-08

-\[root\@hotdb_171_221 utils\]\# ll
+[root@hotdb_171_221 utils]\# ll

 total 148

--rw-r\--r\--.
+-rw-r--r--.
 1 hotdb hotdb 145748 Nov 25 10:43 hotdb_management_license.jar

--rw-r\--r\--.
+-rw-r--r--.
 1 root root 1025 Dec 28 10:17 management-fingerprint-2020-12-28-10-17-08

 #### Apply for official license

-Send HotDB (service\@hotdb.com) a license application email with the generated file management-fingerprint-2020-12-28-10-17-08 as an attachment and obtain the official license with the assistance offered by counterparts.
+Send HotDB (service@hotdb.com) a license application email with the generated file management-fingerprint-2020-12-28-10-17-08 as an attachment and obtain the official license with the assistance offered by counterparts.

 #### Update official license